Vishnu19091/Phishing_Detection_Extension/.github/ISSUE_TEMPLATE/ui_improvement.md

+---
-## 🎨 UI Improvement / Enhancement Request
+name: 🎨 UI Improvement / Enhancement Request
+about: Suggest a new idea or enhancement for the Anti-Phishing Extension UI, whether pop-up window or pages
+title: "[UI Improvement]"
+labels: ""
+assignees: ""
+---

 ### 🧾 Description